Framework

 This Is Not a Trading System

-It is a research framework — not a signal service.
+It is a research framework — not a predictive model.

 Where Probability Meets Structure